Signalsmith-Audio/pitch-time-example-code/README.md

 This is the code used to produce the audio demos for the  ADC22 presentation: _Four Ways To Write A Pitch-Shifter_.
 It aimes for simplicity rather than performance.

+The ideas from this code are used in the [Signalsmith Stretch](https://signalsmith-audio.co.uk/code/stretch/) library.

 ## Organisation

 All the different stretching methods are packed into one file.
 It definitely could be tidier, and I hope to get to that soon - in the meantime, do get in contact if you have any questions about it.